 As you know, we can also compute the area of a plane region by slicing it into thin vertical strips and summing the areas of the strips along the horizontal direction.
 Likewise, we can compute the area by slicing the region into thin horizontal strips and summing the areas of the strips along the vertical direction.
-Similarly, if a function describes the density of mass in a plane region, we can find the total mass by adding up the mass of vertical strips or by adding up the mass of horizontal strips.
+Similarly, if a function describes the density of mass in a plane region, we can find the total mass by adding up the mass of vertical strips.